Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “Ssh, relax.”
 The man’s gravely voice was almost gentle.
 “No point in bein’ uncomfortable.”

-He couldn’t---Guillory tried to speak, and the words...he couldn’t talk.
+He couldn’t - Guillory tried to speak, and the words...he couldn’t talk.
 He *couldn’t talk!*

 The man in white entered his field of view with a blank, calm expression.
 Guillory blanched as a lance of white-hot fear shot through him.
 There was no way any mere waiter or chef or whatever had *ever* had eyes like that.
 Guillory had never met anyone who did before.
 If the eyes were the window to the soul, then *this* soul had sent many others on their way ahead of him.